Montreal Metro System: Map & Guide

 Your complete guide to getting around Montreal on the Metro

-The heart of Montreal's public transist system is the Metro, a clean, modern and quiet subway that runs entirely below grade.
-Being the first subway system in the world to run entirely on pneumatic rubber tires, it is also quieter than many other systems.
+The heart of Montreal's public transport system is the Metro, a clean, modern, quiet subway that runs entirely below grade.
+Being the first subway system in the world to run entirely on pneumatic rubber tires, it is quieter than most other metro systems.

 Lines and Stations

-The Montreal Metro has a total of 68 stations spread out over 4 lines that total about 66 kilometres in length.
-Metro lines are numbered 1, 2, 4 and 5 and are represented on the Montreal Metro Map by the corresponding colors.
+The Montreal Metro system operated by STM has a total of 68 stations spread out over 4 underground lines totalling about 66 kilometres in length.
+Metro lines are numbered 1 (Green Line), 2 (Orange Line), 4 (Yellow Line) and 5 (Blue Line).
+Each line is represented on the Montreal Metro Map by its corresponding color.
 Line 3 was planned but never built.

-With top speeds up to 72km per hour and no traffic to slow it down, the Metro will quickly get you within walking distance of most of Montreal's popular tourist attractions and where it doesn't you can easily catch a bus to get closer.
+With top speeds up to 72km per hour and no traffic to slow it down, Montreal's Metro system will quickly get you within walking distance of most of the city's popular tourist attractions.
+Where it doesn't, you can easily transfer to a bus to get closer.
 Passes are valid on both so you won't have to pay again unless you are purchasing single trip fares.

-The Map of the Montreal Metro system below also includes all of the frequent service bus routes in a simple and clear design which will make it easy for you to get anywhere in the city.
+The below Map of the Montreal Metro system shows all frequent service bus routes in a simple clear design which will make it easy for you to get anywhere in the city.